johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Example: The American experiment.
 Country far from perfect when started (deeply flawed) with time the notion of citizen improved/expanded to be "more perfect".

+- Anti-fragility:
+Something is fragile if it easly breaks, robust if it does not break understress, and anti-fragile if it gets stronger or improves understress.
+Lots of stoic thoughts about how to improve understress.
+Important to be able to try many low cost experiments and iterate.
+Think about what makes you anti-fragile. and where and how you can fail.
+How can you optimize worse case scenerios?

 # Do not let your happiness (well-being) depend on things you cannot control

 Explains how people can be well-off an miserable or poor and happy